 For those who love pretty things

-The Spring-Inspired Heritage Tea serves up both sweet and savoury options in pretty shades of pink and orange; highlights include the Lavender-Blackcurrant Tarte; English scones with jasmine (and jam and clotted cream, of course!); and Raspberry-Rose Choux Pastry.
+The “Classic Afternoon Tea: Secret Garden” serves up both sweet and savoury options in pretty shades with a floral theme; highlights include the Lavender Lemon English scones with jasmine (and jam and clotted cream, of course!), Raspberry-Rose Lemon Pound Cake, and even Chicken and Peach-Rose Jam on Toast.
 We highly recommend topping up to receive two flutes of Perrier Jouët Grand Brut Champagne.

 How Much: $78++ for two guests inclusive of choice of loose-leaf teas or coffee; $108++ for two guests inclusive of a choice of loose-leaf tea or coffee and two flutes of Perrier-Jouët Grand Brut Champagne.